GLOBAL MARKETS-Weak U.S. data sends dollar, equities lower

 By Herbert Lash

-NEW YORK, Feb 3 (Reuters) - A weaker-than-expected report on U.S. factory activity pushed global equity markets and the dollar lower on Monday, while keeping the pressure on currencies and other assets in emerging markets.
+NEW YORK, Feb 3 (Reuters) - A weaker-than-expected report on U.S. factory activity on Monday pushed global equity markets and the dollar lower, while adding to pressure on currencies and other assets in emerging markets.

-U.S. stock indexes dropped about 2 percent, the dollar fell to its lowest against the Japanese yen since late November and the yield on the benchmark 10-year U.S. Treasury note fell to its lowest since the beginning of November on the ISM report.
+U.S. stock indexes added to losses, the dollar fell to its lowest against the Japanese yen since late November and the yield on the benchmark 10-year U.S. Treasury note fell to its lowest since early November after release of the ISM factory sector report.

 MSCI's all-country world equity index fell 1.36 percent while the pan-European FTSEurofirst 300 index of leading regional shares closed down 1.4 percent.

-MSCI's emerging markets index fell 1.2 percent to its lowest since August, a rate that was less than the fall in developed markets.
-Still, the index is down 7.7 percent so far in 2014, compared with a 5.7 percent drop in the S&P 500.
+MSCI's emerging markets index fell 1.1 percent to its lowest since August, a rate that was less than the fall in developed markets.
+Still, the EM index is down 7.5 percent so far in 2014, compared with a 5 percent drop in the S&P 500.

 U.S. manufacturing grew at a substantially slower pace in January as new order growth plunged the most in 33 years, driving overall factory activity to an eight-month low, the Institute for Supply Management said.